Kexts for hackintosh wi fi. Kexts. Clearing system program caches

 What does the following mean in translation:

-If you have problems with video (blue or black screen): all you need is to boot with the -s switch (in single user mode), then run 2 commands as root: mount -uw / and /movevideodrivers .
-After that, you will be asked which video driver you have (nvidia, ati or intel gma).
+If you have problems with video (blue or black screen): all you need to do is boot with the -s key (in single user mode), then run 2 commands from root: mount -uw / and /movevideodrivers.
+After that you will be asked which video driver you have (nvidia, ati or intel gma).
 Answer yes to confirm and press enter to skip.
 Voila!
 The system is loading.

-Everything would be fine, but this script was available only for Kalyway and no more for any other assembly.
-I have been looking for it for a very long time and finally prepared a surprise for you.
-Before installing video drivers, download and put in / (root partition) here - yes, yes, this is the same movevideodrivers.
-After that, you will need to go to the terminal and set the rights to run it.
+Everything would be fine, but this script was available only for Kalyway and no other assembly.
+I've been looking for it for a very long time and finally have prepared a surprise for you.
+Before installing video drivers, download and put them in / (root partition) - yes, yes, this is the same movevideodrivers.
+After this, you will need to go to the terminal and give it permissions to launch.
 If I remember correctly, the following command will suffice:

 sudo chmod +x /movevideodrivers

-Everything, after that it will be possible to experiment with the video.
-And now I'll tell you how.
+That's it, after this you can experiment with the video.
+And now I will tell you how.

 Pacifist is our everything

-The program is paid (shareware) and costs $ 20, but in the free mode you just have to wait a certain time before being able to work (20 seconds).
-And the functionality does not seem to be truncated.
+The program is paid (shareware) and costs $20, but in the free mode you just have to wait a certain time before being able to work (20 seconds).
+But the functionality doesn’t seem to be reduced.

-So, after we run the utility and select “Open Apple install disk”, Pacifist will scan it and show the entire list of packages in the form of a directory tree.
-The tree structure will roughly correspond to a similar menu when you select .
-According to this structure (or by searching in the application), you can find the driver we are interested in, and by clicking on the Install button, install it into the system.
-This will require you to enter your password.
+So, after we run the utility and select “Open Apple install disk” Pacifist will scan it and show the entire list of packages in the form of a directory tree.
+The structure of the tree will approximately correspond to a similar menu when selecting .
+Using this structure (or by searching in the application), you can find the driver we are interested in, and by clicking on the Install button, install it into the system.
+You will have to enter your password.

-After that, we reboot - if the screen is black / blue again - use / movevideodrivers and try to install the appropriate driver again.
+After this, we reboot - if the screen is black/blue again - use /movevideodrivers and try to install the appropriate driver again.

 Installing kexts

-To begin with, I note that kexts (kernel extension) are an extension of the system kernel.
+To begin with, I’ll note that kexts (kernel extension) are an extension of the system kernel.
 In Windows, a similar concept is drivers.
-It happens that on the same InsanelyMac, as an addition to the post, there is a working kext for launching wifi, video, or a network adapter.
-You can install it manually (but this is associated with some headaches), or you can use the Kext Helper B7 utility (usually it comes with any assembly).
+It happens that on the same InsanelyMac, as an addition to the post, there is a working kext for launching wifi, video or network adapter.
+You can install it manually (but this involves some headaches), or you can use the Kext Helper B7 utility (usually included with any build).

-After that, you will need to reboot and check if the driver is installed correctly.
-But you need to delete kexts manually from the folder /System/Library/Extensions/ .
+After this, you will need to reboot and check whether the driver was installed correctly.
+But you need to delete kexts manually from the /System/Library/Extensions/ folder.

-Some solutions come already in the form of .pkg - a regular installer.
+Some solutions are already supplied as a .pkg - a regular installer.
 Therefore, installing the driver will be even easier.

 Happy installation 😉